kkvamsi/NewYork-Taxi-Ridesharing/README.md

 - Import the downloaded files from Google Drive and uncompress them.Import them into Postgres and SQLite having corresponding names as their file names

 - Open the Source folder in any Python IDE configured to Python 3.4.
+- The entry point to the algorithm is at the file- <b>getpandas.py</b> and the method import_dataframes(pool_size) needs to be executed.

 - Change the path of the sql file located and also username and password of PostgreSQL database in postgres_conn.py file.